It has been tough living with a stammer

 #IT'SOKTOSTAMMER

 If you are looking for support with stammering, see our Get Help section.
 You can talk with us via our helpline or webchat, open every weekday.
+Also, see Stammering & Mental Health to find out what help is available.
 We've also got a list of in-person and online stammering groups you can join to meet others.

 Read more Your Voice articles from people who stammer.
 Would you like to write something?
 See our Submit Something For The Site page or email editor@stamma.org for more details.